athornton/rpgexperiments/Fallout/Fallout-rules.md

 Guns, Big Guns, or Explosives skill.

 Thrown weapons always use Explosives skill, even if the projectile thrown is not, in fact, explosive.
+Laying a mine uses Explosives skill, modified by the weight of the creature stepping on it.
+Flying creatures do not set off mines, and a radroach is much less likely to than is a Super Mutant.
+Fortunately, this usually works out for the players, since deadlier opponents also tend to be bigger ones.

 #### Attacks